 Solo travelling is empowering because it makes you more confident, you learn to take care of yourself, it teaches you new things every single time which you wouldn’t have learned otherwise and most importantly it makes you love yourself more.”
 Checkout the picture of her journey on her Instagram.

 Anuja Surve – The Wordwizgirl

-I travel solo because traveling solo is liberating and something everyone should try from time to time.
+I travel solo because travelling solo is liberating and something everyone should try from time to time.

 See more picture stories by Anuja on her Instagram

-Are you a solo traveler too?
+Are you a solo traveller too?
 Or want to travel solo?
-Comment and share your thoughts, questions and experience on solo traveling.
+Comment and share your thoughts, questions and experience on solo travelling.